-- 1. FRESHMEN have not previously earned college credits at San Diego Christian College or any other institution. - 2.
+- 1. FRESHMAN have not previously earned college credits at San Diego Christian College or any other institution. - 2.
 FRESHMAN TRANSFER (1-23 credits) have earned college credit at another institution and have never attended San Diego Christian College.
-An applicant who has been suspended by another college or university because of low academic achievement will not be permitted to enroll at San Diego Christian College for a period of not less than one full semester from the time of dismissal from the other college.
+An applicant who has been suspended by another college or university because of low academic achievement will not be permitted to enroll at San Diego Christian College for a period of at least one full semester from the time of dismissal from the other college.
 Students who have been dismissed because of lifestyle violations at another college shall meet with Student Life personnel. - 3.
 TRANSFER (24+ Credits) have earned college credit at another institution and have never attended San Diego Christian College.
-An applicant who has been suspended by another college or university because of low academic achievement will not be permitted to enroll at San Diego Christian College for a period of not less than one full semester from the time of dismissal from the other college or university.
-Students who have been dismissed because of lifestyle violations at another college shall meet with Student Life personnel. - 4.
+An applicant who has been suspended by another college or university because of low academic achievement will not be permitted to enroll at San Diego Christian College for a period of at least one full semester from the time of dismissal from the other college or university.
+Students who have been dismissed because of lifestyle violations at another college shall meet with Student Life personnel. - INTERNATIONAL APPLICANTS are not citizens, permanent residents, or undocumented residents of the United States of America and need a student visa to reside in the United States. - 5.
 RE-ADMISSION APPLICANTS have previously attended San Diego Christian College.
 They must apply for re-admission and be accepted before registering for classes.
-After an absence of one or more semesters, a returning student must submit an application for readmission to the SDCC Admissions Office.
+After an absence of one or more semesters, a returning student must apply for readmission to the SDCC Admissions Office.
 If one year or more has elapsed, any new or revised graduation requirements must be met.
 If two or more years have elapsed, you may be asked to go through regular admission procedures.
 If college-level work has been completed elsewhere, official transcripts are required as part of the reapplication process.
-If you were previously dismissed for academic reasons you must provide evidence of academic success as a full-time student prior to re-admission.
-Refer to your letter of dismissal for specific re-enrollment requirements.
+If you were previously dismissed for academic reasons, you must provide evidence of academic success as a full-time student prior to re-admission.
+Refer to your letter of dismissal for specific re- enrollment requirements.